Frequently Asked Questions

 But first, a note about fees

 Our fees are quoted in Canadian dollars, per person, double occupancy (in most cases).
-Plus G.S.T. or H.S.T. (which varies from 5%-15%.)
+We show the fees as a tour fee plus taxes and total (tax included).

 Accommodation and Food